This is a transcript of the talk given by Flavilla Fongang from 3 Colours Rule at the Hubspot User Group Meeting in February 2019 in London.

 Understand the "Pain"

 This is very useful when you do your campaign, your next campaign, and I'm going to break it down.
 The first thing is you want to diagnose the “pain” because we are selfish.
-When we want to differentiate our claim, we've contrasted and demonstrate the gain of tangible elements and delivered to the reptilian brain.
+When we want to differentiate our claim, we've contrasted and demonstrated the gain of tangible elements and delivered to the reptilian brain.
 How it works:

 I broke up with my boyfriend when I was in university and I was like a Burrito the whole day.
 The only thing that would make me happy is my mom so I took a flight back home, it was very cheap.
 I didn't think about the time to get to the airport because it was in Luton.
 I was living in Shadwell.
 I arrived in Victoria and the last coach to Luton has just left.
 My reaction was, oh my gosh, what am I going to do?
 I can't stay here.
 I have to go.
 And when people told me to take a taxi, I didn't think twice.
 I just jumped in the taxi.
 That taxi ride cost me 80 pounds.